BestTimesToVisit.com Logo

 Getting Around Baa Atoll, Maldives

-For resorts located closer to a domestic airport within Baa Atoll (like Dharavandhoo or Ifuru), you might take a short domestic flight followed by a speedboat.
-This can sometimes be a more budget-friendly option than a seaplane.
+For resorts located closer to a domestic airport within or near Baa Atoll (like Dharavandhoo or Ifuru), a domestic flight followed by a speedboat transfer is an alternative.
+This can sometimes be more cost-effective or offer more flexible timings than seaplanes.

-Cost:$5 - $20 per person per journey, depending on the route and distance.
+Cost:$5 - $20 per person per leg, depending on the route and distance.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.